-The Department has made a preliminary determination that the proposed new or increased discharge will not cause measurable degradation of parameters that are unavailable and/or will only cause de minimis degradation of parameters that are available.
+The Department has made a final determination that the proposed new or increased discharge will not cause measurable degradation of parameters that are unavailable and will only cause de minimis degradation of parameters that are available.
 Accordingly, no further antidegradation review is required.
 The applicant has submitted engineering details demonstrating that the proposed sediment basin will meet the Division's recommended 10-year/24-hour stormwater criteria.
 Additionally, the applicant will surround all disturbed areas with stabilized berms and manage stormwater with appropriate BMPs.
-The Department will make a final determination of the level of degradation after completion of this comment period.

-Mr. Nate Pulley dba Yellow Creek Stone (Rationale)

-Yellow Creek Stone Quarry

-NPDES Permit TN0070661

-Page R-8 of R-9
+Mr. Nate Pulley dba Yellow Creek Stone (Rationale) Yellow Creek Stone Quarry NPDES Permit TN0070661 Page R-8 of R-8